 Auto-enrolment affects every business with employees.
 As an employer, you must put certain staff into a pension scheme and make pension contributions.
 You should also be ready to answer questions from employees who want to understand the scheme and how they will be affected.
-For businesses employing staff before October 2017 you should have reached your "staging date" by February 2018.

 It's important to remember that you are not qualified to give financial advice, so you need to be careful with your answers.
 Common questions employees have are listed below, along with guidance to help you answer them.

 "What are the new pension changes?"

 The auto-enrolment pension changes set out new rules on what pension scheme the employer must offer.
 Employees will want to know that:

 - There are rules on the minimum level of contributions that must be paid into the scheme.
 The employer must pay at least part of these, but the employee can also be required to make a contribution.